Eating and drinking in Spain

 Breakfast, snacks and sandwiches

 The traditional Spanish breakfast (desayuno) is chocolate con churros – long, extruded tubular doughnuts served with thick drinking chocolate or coffee.
 Some places specialize in these but most bars and cafés also serve cakes and pastries (bollos or pasteles), croissants and toast (tostadas), or crusty sandwiches (bocadillos) with a choice of fillings (try one with omelette, tortilla).
-A “sandwich”, incidentally, is usually a less-appetizing ham or cheese sandwich in white processed bread.
-Other good places for snacks are cake shops (pastelerías or confiterías) or the local bakery (panadería), where they might also have savoury pasties and turnovers.
+A “sandwich”, incidentally, is usually a less appetizing ham or cheese sandwich in white processed bread.
+Other good places for snacks are cake shops (pastelerías or confiterías) or the local bakery (panadería), where they might also have savory pasties and turnovers.

 Bars, tapas and raciones

-Aside from a few olives or crisps sometimes handed out with a drink, you pay for tapas these days (the cities of Granada and León are honourable exceptions), usually around €1.50–4 a portion.
-Raciones (around €6–12) are simply bigger plates of tapas, perfect for sharing or enough for a meal – you’re sometimes asked if you want a tapa or a ración of whatever it is you’ve chosen.
+Aside from a few olives or crisps sometimes handed out with a drink, you often pay for tapas these days (the provinces of Granada and Jaén, León and parts of Galicia are honorable exceptions).
+Raciones or a media racion are simply bigger plates of tapas: a ración, or two or three half raciones are enough for a meal – you’re sometimes asked if you want a tapa or a ración of whatever it is you’ve chosen.

 Most cafés and bars have some kind of tapas available, while you’ll also find a decent display in tascas, bodegas and tabernas (kinds of taverns) and cervecerías (beer-houses).
 It’s always cheapest to stand at the bar to eat; you’ll pay more to sit at tables and more again to sit outside on a terrace.